RENEE MONTAGNE, Host:

 RICHARD KNOX: Megan Garland(ph) knows that a concussion can be serious, that's why she's gone to see Boston neurologist Frances Jensen.

-Dr. FRANCES JENSEN (Neurologist): So you're here because of headaches, right?
+FRANCES JENSEN: So you're here because of headaches, right?

 KNOX: Back in December, Garland had a nasty fall.